cpdevoto/design-patterns/annotations/pojo-generator-processor/README.md

     // If you want to use the @Pojo annotation with json = true, you should include the following dependency: implementation      "com.resolute:jackson-utils-simple:${rbiDepVersion}" }

+// If you have a sourceJar task, you will want to include source files from src/main/generated as follows: task sourcesJar(type: Jar, dependsOn: classes) {
+    classifier = 'sources'
+    from sourceSets.main.allSource
+    from('src/main/generated') {
+      include '**/*.java'
+    }
+}
 ```

 The best practice seems to be to put the annotations in one library and the processor in another.